Agoric/documentation/main/REPL/board.md

 With respect to the `CRC` used in an error message below, an ID has two parts, the raw id and a CRC (https://en.wikipedia.org/wiki/Cyclic_redundancy_check).
-The CRC error happens when the passed in id's CRC value is checked.
+The CRC error happens when the passed-in id's CRC value is checked.
 The alleged ID is split into its two parts, and if the CRC in the alleged ID doesn't match the CRC produced at this time from the raw ID value, it throws the error.